scikit-learn/enhancement_proposals/slep011/proposal.rst

   surprising behaviour. **This is still respected here.** So this isn't really an issue.

 - CV procedures and meta-estimators must be updated.
+There is however no way around this, if we want to explicitly expose the different possible strategies.

 Backward compatibility
 ----------------------